By Francisco Delgado

 Yaya Toure has demanded victory for Manchester City against Manchester United on Monday night, insisting any other result will hand the Premier League title to the Red Devils.

-The Ivorian believes that City has outperformed its neighbors over the campaign and also admitted he expected the title race to be finished by now, after seeing his side lose form in January and March.
+The Ivorian believes that City have outperformed their neighbours over the campaign and also admitted he expected the title race to be finished by now, after seeing his side lose form in January and March.

-"We have more at stake than them; if we don't win this match, we are out of the title race," Toure told Goal.com.
+Toure told Goal.com: "We have more at stake than them; if we don't win this match, we are out of the title race.

-"I don't know how the title race will finish or who will be champions but I haven't changed my mind, we have played a lot better than United this season," Toure continued.
+"I don't know how the title race will finish or who will be champions but I haven't changed my mind, we have played a lot better than United this season.

 Toure doesn't believe that playing the game at the Etihad Stadium will give City a huge advantage and points to his side's incredible 6-1 victory at Old Trafford earlier this season as proof, while also claiming that Roberto Mancini's squad "don't care" about that game now.

-"We have home-field advantage but in these derbies anything could happen," he said.
+"We have home-field advantage but in these derbies anything could happen," he continued.
 "Just remember the 6-1 at Old Trafford this season.
 We made history there but now they arrive three points ahead.

-"The 6-1 [win] was beautiful and we'll never forget it but now we don't care.
-We only think on winning, whatever it takes, if you ask me, I'd be ecstatic if we won 1-0."
+"The 6-1 was beautiful and we'll never forget it but now we don't care.
+We only think on winning, whatever it takes, if you ask me, I'd be ecstatic if we won 1-0

 "I think it will be a very open match.
-We will look to win it but let's see how United decide to approach it," he said.
+We will look to win it but let's see how United decide to approach it.